 - 1 large carrot peeled & chopped

-- 2 large yellow potatoes peeled & cubed (approx 1 lb of potatoes)
+- 1 pound yellow potatoes peeled & cubed (approx. 2 large)

-- 500 grams shelled roasted chestnuts ready to eat (reserve a couple to serve as a garnish if desired)
+- 500 grams shelled roasted chestnuts ready to eat (reserve a couple for a garnish if desired)

 - 6 cups low sodium vegetable broth